-- z Only the first atom is important.
+z Only the first atom is important.
 This rule means that we do not care about the local frame orientation.
 For example it is hard to pick sensible orientation for tetrary carbons.
-Identity matrix is used as the coordinate transformation matrix. - a The first two atoms are important.
+Identity matrix is used as the coordinate transformation matrix.

+- a The first two atoms are important.
 This is the rule for linear nonconjugated fragments such as monovalent atoms or alkynes.
-The Z-axis is directed

-- from the second atom to the first.
+The Z-axis is directed from the second atom to the first.
 The X- and Y- axes are undefined and picked through a vector product of the local Z-axis and the global axes. - b The first three atoms are important.
 This is the rule for conjugated linear fragments, or the fragments, where we can suspect any type of interaction with the nearest neighbour, or for the atoms with double bonds.
 In this case the Z-axis is directed from the second atom to the first.
 The X-axis is perpendicular to the plane, defined by the first three atoms in SMARTS and the Y-axis is perpendicular to the local X- and Z- axes. - c The first three atoms are important.
 This rule is for bivalent linkers like ether group.
 The Z-axis directed along the bisector of 2-1-3 angle and poits from the sharp end of this angle "outside" of the molecule.
-The X-axis is perpendicular to the plane, defined by the first three atoms of the SMARTS and the Y-axis is perpendicular to the X- and Z- axes. - ${f d}$ The first four atoms are important.
+The X-axis is perpendicular to the plane, defined by the first three atoms of the SMARTS and the Y-axis is perpendicular to the X- and Z- axes. - f The first three atoms are important.
+This rule is for bivalent linkers like ether group.
+The rule is similar to c, except X- and Y- axes are rotated by 45° . - d The first four atoms are important.
 This rule is for trivalent atoms like amine nitrogen. - In the case of a pyramidal configuration of the first atom, the Z-axis points out of the top of the pyramid in the direction, formed as sum of normalized bond vectors, pointing to the top of the pyramid.
 The X-axis is defined as a vector product of the Z-axis and the 2→1 bond vector.
 The Y-axis is a vector product of the X- and Z- axes. - In the case of a planar configuration of the first atom, the X-axis is the 2→1 bond vector, the Z-axis is a vector product of the X-axis and the 3→1 bond vector, so it points out of the plane.
 The Y-axis is perpendicular to the both X- and Z- axes. - e The first three atoms are important.
 This is special rule for the dummies.
 The X-axis is defined as the vector from the second atom to the first one.
 The Z-axis is perpendicular to the plane defined by the first three atoms.
 The Y-axis is perpendicular to the both X- and Z- axes.

-5.3 Multipole Placement Rules
+6.3 Multipole Placement Rules

 The Multipole placement rules format is easy to read and modify.
 The rules start with a common "Placement-rules:" header.
 There are two types of records: "atom" and "group".
 The records are passed from the top to the bottom, with the latter overriding the former, so the ordering is important.
 The first one should be something general with very specific ones at the bottom of the list.
-See the example with an "any atom", followed by a "halogen", followed by the "halogen, connected to an aromatic moiety".
+See the example with an "any atom", followed by a "heavy halogen", followed by the "heavy halogen, connected to an aromatic moiety", etc.

+Placement-rules:

-''' Placement-rules:
+'''

 atom: "" m

-atom: "[Cl,Br,I]" mdq
+atom: "[Cl,Br,I]" mdzqz

-atom: "[Cl,Br,I]a" mq
+atom: "[Cl,Br,I]a" mqz

+atom: "[s]" mdvqz (1,1,0)

-group: "c1ccccc1" mdq '''
+group: "c1ccccc1" mdzqz

+'''